mrdavtan/Local_FAISS_RAG/README.md

 Image Credits: https://medium.com/@madhavthaker/build-your-own-rag-with-mistral-7b-and-langchain-eeb57efb4130

+## Notes

+This is a module I'm using as part of a larger project, using prompts and basic flow from Madhav Thaker's excellent notebook (see link above and below).
+What is different about this implementation is that I removed langchain to reduce package dependencies and unnecessary abstractions/wrappers.
+The functionality is broken down into modules, and I built it with automation in mind, to be run in the shell with command line arguments.

-This is part of a larger multi-agent workflow project, using methods and prompts from Madhav Thaker's excellent jupyter notebook.
-It's basically an implementation of a Retrieval Augmented Generation (RAG) system using the Mistral 7B language model running locally and FAISS (Facebook AI Similarity Search) for local vector indexing without the use of langchain.
+Essentially, this is a Retrieval Augmented Generation (RAG) system using the Mistral 7B language model running locally and FAISS (Facebook AI Similarity Search) for local vector indexing.
 It allows you to index content from a folder with json files, and then engage in a conversational question-answering session based on the indexed informiation.

-You can use this with automation and command line arguments.
-The functionality is separated into modules for easier reuse and adaptation, and (other than llamaindex for one library), it doesn't use frameworks to reduce package dependencies and abstractions.
-This helps to better understand what is happening.

 ## Description